Every conformal class contains a metric of bounded geometry: Lower bounds on Riemannian injectivity and convexity radii

 and thus

 This implies $\forall t\in I\colon \gamma_2'(t) \geq \e^{-C}\e^{\gamma_2(t)/2}$, hence

 i.e., $t<2\e^C$.
 This proves that the domain $I$ of $\gamma$ is bounded from above. \end{proof}

-\begin{remark} Note that the manifold $M$ in Example \ref{incomplete} can even be compact, e.g.\ $M=\T^n$ for some $n\geq2$.
-It is well-known that some compact manifolds admit incomplete Lorentzian metrics (cf.\ e.g.\ \cite{BEE}), but we are not aware of a previous proven example in the literature of a conformal class without complete metric.
-Besides, as far as we know, it is an open question whether every manifold which admits a Lorentzian metric admits a complete one.
+\begin{remark} Note that the manifold $M$ in Example \ref{incomplete} can even be compact, e.g.\ if $M$ is the $n$-torus $\T^n$ for some $n\geq2$.
+It is well-known that some compact manifolds admit incomplete Lorentzian metrics (cf.\ e.g.\ \cite{BEE}), and \ref{incomplete} is essentially the standard example for this phenomenon; but as far as we can tell, the literature does not mention that it even yields a conformal class without complete metric.
+Besides, it is apparently an open question whether every manifold which admits a Lorentzian metric admits a complete one.
 (We are grateful to Stefan Suhr for remarks on these points.)
 We will not discuss here to which extent the completeness problem can be avoided by imposing causality conditions on the conformal class in question. \end{remark}

 \begin{remark} There are no natural useful notions of \emph{convexity radius} or \emph{injectivity radius} of a Lorentzian manifold $(M,g)$, but one can define such radii via an auxiliary Riemannian metric $\eta$ on $M$: the \scare{size} of subsets of the domain of $\exp^g_x$ in each tangent space $T_xM$ can be measured in terms of $\eta$.
 The resulting \scare{mixed} injectivity radius has been studied by Chen--LeFloch \cite{CLF} and Grant--LeFloch \cite{GLF} in the situation when $\eta$ has the form $\Wick(g,t)$ for some temporal function $t$, as in our Theorem \ref{mainlorentz}.
 Example \ref{incomplete} suggests that statement \ref{gen2} of Theorem \ref{maingeneral} becomes true for an arbitrary \emph{semi}-Riemannian metric $g_0$ and an arbitrary additional Riemannian metric $\eta$ if one drops the completeness claim and replaces the (undefined) radius $\conv_{g_0[u]}$ (resp.\ $\inj_{g_0[u]}$) by the \scare{mixed} radius $\conv_{g_0[u]}^{\eta[u]}$ (resp.\ $\inj_{g_0[u]}^{\eta[u]}$).
 Analogously one might perhaps get a correct semi-Riemannian generalization of statement \ref{gen4} in Theorem \ref{maingeneral}.
 We will not investigate these matters here. \end{remark}